Banana Cupcakes (Cream Cheese Frosting)

 Instructions

-• PREP: Preheat oven to 350 degrees F. Line a 12-cavity muffin pan with cupcake liners and line a second muffin pan with 4 liners and fill the remaining cavities half full of water.
+• PREP: Preheat oven to 350°F. Line a 12-cavity muffin pan with cupcake liners, a second pan with 4 liners, and fill unused cavities halfway with water.
 Set aside.
-(See Note 2)
+(Note 2)

-• WET INGREDIENTS: In a separate large mixing bowl, using a hand mixer, beat together the butter, brown sugar, and white sugar until smooth and creamy.
-Mash over-ripe bananas and measure to make sure you have exactly 3/4 cup (185g).
-Mix the bananas into the batter until smooth.
-Add in the full egg, egg yolk, and pure vanilla extract.
-Beat until smooth.
+• WET INGREDIENTS: In a large bowl, beat butter, brown sugar, and white sugar until creamy using a hand mixer.
+Mash bananas to get 3/4 cup (185g) and blend into the mixture until smooth.
+Then add the egg, egg yolk, and vanilla, beating until smooth.

-• BAKE: Pour batter into the prepared muffin cups, filling each cup about 3/4 full.
-You should use all of the batter between 16 cavities.
-(See Note 2.)
-Bake in the preheated oven for about 18 - 22 minutes or until a toothpick when inserted into the center of a cupcake comes out clean.
-Cool in the muffin tin several minutes before transferring to a wire rack to cool completely.
+• BAKE: Fill the prepared muffin cups 3/4 full with batter, distributing evenly among 16 cavities.
+(Note 2.)
+Bake at the preheated oven for 18-22 minutes or until a toothpick inserted comes out clean.
+Cool in the tin for a few minutes, then transfer to a wire rack to cool completely.

 For the frosting: